 December was very much a Christmas oriented month with all activities involving Christmas events.

-Sunday 6th - Jose and I went to a picnic organized for the all Portuguese families that want to join.
+Sunday 6th - Jose and I went to the annual Christmas picnic organized for the all Portuguese families that want to join.
 This year it was held at Point Walter Reserve, a beautiful area by the Swan river.

 By the time we arrived there was already one table full of food and we set up another table that quickly filled up.
-By the time everybody left we had 4 tables full of Portuguese savoury and sweet food.
-I took a pineapple cake and a tuna and potato cold salad.
+By the time everybody left we had 4 tables full of Portuguese savoury and sweet foods.
+I had taken a pineapple cake and a tuna and potato cold salad.

 Monday 14th - our good friend Tony turned 80 and we were invited to a surprise birthday party at the Bull Creek Royal Air Force Estate where he lives.
 I left work early to be able to join the other 30 guests.
 When Tony and wife Kei appeared he was surprised to see all of us sitting down at two tables of the recently inaugurated restaurant at the retirement village.
 There was a choice of two dishes - Barramundi (fish) or Chicken, both served with vegetables and potatoes and Sticky date pudding for dessert.
 Some of the friends had brought other desserts and cakes, which were passed around the tables.

 |Barramundi, Sticky date pudding, Tony and Kei, the golf cart that Tony drives around to ferry those who can't walk dolled up for Christmas and Biscuit cake.|